Super Bowl Ready — Lubed-Up Light Posts To Thwart ‘Crazy Eagles Fans’ In Philly

 Philadelphia Eagle fans are notorious for celebrating when their team gives them something to celebrate, which was seen recently after the NFL playoffs.
-Ahead of that game Philly police got pro-active with Crisco and greased the metal light posts lining their city streets.
+Ahead of that game, the Philly police got pro-active with Crisco and greased the metal light posts lining their city streets.
 The nation saw just how the Crisco-coated light poles worked for keeping people from climbing them — it didn’t.

-Those relentless Eagle fans climbed those Crisco-coated light poles and didn’t even make it look like a feat after the city’s Crisco lube job.
+Those relentless Eagle fans climbed the Crisco-coated light poles and didn’t even make it look like a feat after the city’s Crisco lube job.
 According to For The Win, the cops in Philadelphia have “upped the ante” as far as grades of lubricants go.

 The Crisco-smeared light poles didn’t seem to offer any resistance to the determined pole climbers after the NFL title game.
-Early Sunday morning people around Philadelphia noticed some bizarre attention being paid to the city’s numerous light poles.
+Early Sunday morning, people around Philadelphia noticed some bizarre attention being paid to the city’s numerous light poles.
 Workers applied hydraulic fluid this time around, making the light poles now very slippery entities lining the streets of Philly.

 Police and city officials put a lot of stock in this lube job stopping pole climbers following the Super Bowl tonight.
 So why is a lot of hope hanging on the hydraulic fluid vs. the slippery Crisco that turned out not to be much of a deterrent?

-For The Win reports for starters, hydraulic fluid might be the better choice due to its water-resistant quality.
+For The Win reports that for starters, hydraulic fluid might be the better choice due to its water-resistant quality.
 This lubricant is engineered to be resistant to extreme weather conditions, unlike Crisco, which is manufactured as a cooking and baking aid or ingredient.

 Philly PD grease light poles with hydraulic fluid https://t.co/n88SBojZLX via @USATODAY